-Figure 1 shows the time evolution of oleic and palmitoleic acids, the most reactive species in a 12-component mixture representative of cooking aerosol.
+Figure 1 shows the time evolution of oleic and palmitoleic acids, the most reactive species in the 12-component mixture approximating cooking aerosols.
 Surface and bulk concentrations are converted into numbers of molecules to be able to show the decays in a single figure.
-The fitted data were obtained using variants of the detailed kinetic multi-layer flux model (KM-SUB) at 130 ppb [O3] with the kinetic parameters listed in Table 1.
-The best fits (illustrated as solid lines) to experimental data from
+The fitted data were obtained using variants of the detailed kinetic multilayer flux model (KM-SUB) at 130 ppb [O3] with the kinetic parameters listed in Table 1.
+The best fits (illustrated as solid lines) to experimental data from Huff Hartz et al. (2007)